kestra-io/docs/content/docs/10.administrator-guide/reverse-proxy.md

 ---
-title: Kestra behind a reverse proxy
+title: Reverse Proxy
+icon: /docs/icons/admin.svg
 ---

+This page describes how to host Kestra behind a reverse proxy.

-If you want to host Kestra behind a reverse proxy, make sure to configure Kestra to use [Server Send Event (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to display executions in real-time.
+If you want to host Kestra behind a reverse proxy, make sure to use the [Server Send Event (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to display executions in real-time.

 On some reverse proxies such as Nginx, you need to disable buffering to enable real-time updates.

----

-## Nginx

-A working configuration is:
+Here is a working configuration:

 ```nginx
 location / {
     proxy_pass  http://localhost:<kestra_port>;